marskar/BIOF309_Fall2017/config/README.md

 # Config

-Here you will find config files for Jupyter Notebook, Atom, and a conda environment.
+Here you will find config files for [Atom](https://atom.io/) and [Jupyter Notebook](http://jupyter-notebook-beginner-guide.readthedocs.io/).
+There is also [conda environment file](https://conda.io/docs/using/envs.html).

 ## Atom

-The atom config file (`config.cson`) is designed for optimal speed, therefore all of the Community Packages are disabled.
-You can enable some or all of them, depending on what you plan to work on, using the following command line commands: `apm enable packagename` `apm disable packagename` Or you can edit your atom config file is in the `.atom` folder in your home directory Or you can find the package(s) you want to disable/enable in "Packages" under "Settings".
+To run the command line commands below, you must first click "Install Shell Commands" in the "Atom" tab in Atom.

+### Install packages

-To install the packages in the `atom-packages.txt` file:
+To install all of the packages in the `atom-packages.txt` file enter and run the following line into Terminal (Mac/Windows) or Command Prompt/Powershell (Windows):

 `apm install --packages-file atom-packages.txt`

+You can also install packages individually: `apm install packagename`

+Or you can search for package(s) and install the ones you want in the "Install" section of the "Settings" menu.

 I created the package list file with the following code:

 `apm list --installed --bare > atom-packages.txt`

+### Atom config file

+The Atom config file (`config.cson`) contains all my preferred settings for Atom.
+If you want to edit your own Atom config file is in the `.atom` folder in your home directory.

+### Enable/Disable packages

+If you want Atom to open with optimal speed, you can disable all of the Community Packages and some of the builtin packages.
+Depending on what you plan to work on, you might (not) need/want some/all of the packages.
+Use the following command line commands: `apm enable packagename` `apm disable packagename` to disable/enable packages by name or do so in the "Packages" section of the "Settings" menu.

 There is also a `atom-dev-package.txt` file which you can use to enable or disable all of the packages that slow down Atom during startup.
 To disable all of the packages: